EPIC-guide/epic-guide.github.io/ramp.md

 # Review of Application Materials for PhDs

+## Who is this for?

-Do you intend to apply for PhD programs in computer science or related fields this year?
+If you plan to apply to PhD programs in computer science or related fields this year, this is for you.
+You are especially encouraged to participate if _any_ of the following apply to you:
-Do you not already have access to mentorship?

-Some PhD students in the Computer & Communication Sciences department at EPFL are volunteering to help review your Statement of Purpose and your resume!

-_Please understand that this is a service the PhD students provide in their free time, and as such answers may take a few weeks and we may have to pause it_
-_if we get too many requests.
-We may refuse to help people who mass email our list of volunteers instead of choosing one or two,_
-_or who do not take the time to first follow the guides on this website._
+ * There aren't many people who can mentor you and help you craft your application materials; e.g., if you do not know anyone who has a PhD in computer science, or anyone familiar with graduate programs/admissions at global universities.
+ * You identify with a gender, ethnicity, nationality, etc. that is underrepresented in computer science.
+ * You cannot get feedback from any professors or labs that you have already worked with.

-**If you are an EPFL student**:
+**If you are an EPFL Master's student**:
 Before contacting people below, ask members of the lab(s) you're working with for your semester project/thesis.
 They will be able to give more specific feedback.
 Feel free to contact the people below if you cannot get feedback from your lab.

+## Who is this by?

+Some PhD students in the Computer & Communication Sciences department at EPFL are volunteering to help review your application materials.

+Please understand that this is a service that the PhD students are providing in their free time, so it may take a few weeks to get a response, and we may have to pause the program if we get too many requests.
+We may refuse to help people who mass email our list of volunteers instead of choosing one or two, or who do not take the time to first follow the guides on this website.

 ## Steps